ronilthakkar/linkedin-organic-research/references.md

 Where recommendations were supported by multiple independent practitioners, they were intentionally synthesized into a single operating procedure rather than repeated individually.

-This playbook synthesizes findings from the companion research repository:

-**LinkedIn Organic Content Research for B2B SaaS**

 The underlying research included:

 - 10 curated B2B SaaS practitioners